-- Pneumatic retinoplexy – this is the simplest repair of a detachment, but it is not suitable for everyone.
+- pneumatic retinopexy – this is the simplest procedure for repair of a detachment, but is not suitable for all cases.
 The retinal surgeon injects a gas bubble into the vitreous cavity and treats the tear(s) with either laser or cryotherapy (freezing).
 The bubble presses the retina flat against the wall of the eye and the laser or freezing sticks the retina down.
-In order for the retina to remain in place after surgery it is important you follow the surgeon’s instructions about keeping your head in the correct position after the surgery.
+In order for the retina to remain in place after surgery it is important to follow the surgeon’s instructions on post-operative head positioning.
 The gas gradually disappears over the days or weeks following the surgery

-- Scleral buckling – the surgeon treats the retinal tear with cryotherapy.
-Then the surgeon drains the fluid under the retina and sutures (sews) a specially shaped piece of silicone rubber to the outer wall of the eye (the sclera).
-The silicone creates an indent, which closes the tear and holds it in place while the cryotherapy seal has time to form.
+- scleral buckling – the retinal tear is treated with cryotherapy, the fluid under the retina drained and a specially-shaped piece of silicone rubber sutured to the sclera, or outer wall of the eye.
+The silicone creates an indent, which pushes the eye-wall back onto the retina.
 The scleral buckle remains in place indefinitely unless complications arise

-- Vitrectomy surgery – under an operating microscope, the surgeon removes the vitreous using very fine instruments.
-They treat any tears with laser or cryotherapy and fill the eye with gas or silicone oil.
-It is important to follow instructions about post-operative head positioning to allow the retina to stick down.
-People who have had vitrectomy surgery will experience temporary poor vision while your eye is filled with gas.
-However, if the surgery is successful, your vision will improve as the gas reabsorbs and is replaced with your eye’s own clear fluid.
-If your eye is filled with silicone oil, you will still be able to see, although the image will tend to be out of focus.
-Silicone oil is usually removed after a few months.
-Occasionally, the retinal surgeon may decide to leave it in your eye indefinitely.
+- vitrectomy surgery – under an operating microscope the vitreous is surgically removed using very fine instruments, any tears are treated with laser or cryotherapy and the eye is filled with gas or silicone oil.
+Once again it is important to follow instructions regarding post-operative head positioning in order to allow the retina to stick down.
+People who have had vitrectomy surgery will experience temporary poor vision while the eye is filled with gas, but if the surgery is successful the vision will improve as the gas reabsorbs and is replaced with the eye’s own clear fluid.
+If silicone oil is used it does not dissolve by itself, and further surgery is usually necessary after a few months.

-- Your eye will be covered with an eye pad and perhaps a protective eye shield.
+- The eye will be covered with an eye pad and perhaps a protective eye shield.

-- You may need to stay in hospital overnight or, occasionally, for longer.
+- You may need to stay in hospital overnight or, occasionally, longer.

 - Your eye may water.